mgeduld/lear-notes/README.md

 - The play is "a fight towards love" -- Jonathan Kent.
 - "Lear moves from transactional relatedness, through madness into compassionate love for the daughter who returns his devotion." -- Gail MP
 - Five characters in the play have everything taken away from them and must start over from scratch: Lear, Cordelia, Gloucester, Edgar, and Kent.
 (And the Fool?)
+- Lear is a play about negation.
+Lear gains by being stripped of everything.
+Anger -> grief.

 ## Lear
 - King vs Old Man